btcreator/PenroseTiles/Readme.md

 Random Penrose Pattern Generator
 =========================================

-This generator generates a PPT (Perfect Pattern Tileing) from a randomly placed tile.
+This generator generates a PPT (Perfect Penrose Tileing) from a randomly placed tile.

 ### Why is this different than other penrose pattern generators